 How to talk to your doctor about colon cancer

 A colon cancer diagnosis causes some people to feel embarrassed.
 But don’t let this stop you from receiving potentially lifesaving care.
-We understand how you’re feeling, and every member of our team treats you with the respect you deserve.
+We understand —and every member of our team treats you with the respect you deserve.

 We want you to have a good care experience, which is why we encourage you to ask questions.
 Voicing your questions can help understand why we are recommending tests or treatments and how they can help you get better.
 No subject is too small to discuss.
 You might want to ask your doctor about:

 - Additional testing you may need to inform your diagnosis, such as determining colon cancer stage, or treatment decisions

 - Cancer stage, the size of cancer and whether it has spread, and what it means for your long-term health